GusMuche/homebridge-zipabox-platform/README.md

 ### Further To-do List (based on accessory-plugin)

-- [x] Add a method to check config file if same UUID used
+- [FIX] Add a method to check config file if same UUID used
 - [ ] Add a method to force cache reset at startut
 - [ ] Add a method to refresh cash every x minutes ?
 - [ ] Add a fake switch to reboot the box ?